CobaltFusion/DebugViewPP/README.md

 Other documentation:
 --------------------

-**Auto scroll**: scrolls down to new incoming lines automatically; autoscroll is turned on automatically when the last line in the view is selected.
+**Auto Scroll**: scrolls down to new incoming lines automatically

+**Auto Scroll Stop**: If enabled 'auto scroll' is turned on when the last line in the view is selected, and also turned off if any other line is selected.

 **Bookmarks**: bookmarks are view specific and can be placed on a line by clicking left of the line number or Ctrl+F2, press F2 to move to the next bookmark.
 Bookmarks are temporary, so cannot be saved.